Texel sights & activities in our Texel travel guide

 Den Hoorn is just a few kilometers from the ferry station.
 It used to be right by the sea.
 Today it is removed from the coast through polder land and a dike.
 In the former port of Den Hoorn, however, street names and old houses still point to the seafaring past of the place.
 This is where the pilots once lived and showed ships the way through the shallows of the Wadden Sea.
 Off the coasts, sandbanks, which are constantly changing their location, and sunken ships make passage through the Wadden Sea dangerous.
 In addition, many whalers lived in Den Hoorn.
 In a house at Heerenstraat 49 you can see how they lived.

-You shouldn't miss the adventure farm in Den Hoorn
+Don't miss the farm in Den Hoorn

 De Bonte Belevenis